 Chicken Marsala is an Italian-inspired meal that is believed to originate from Sicily in the town of Marsala where the wine was created.
 It has become a classic on Italian-American restaurant menus, and a dish that was often requested in our catering business.

 So often in fact, I needed a break from it, so it has been a long time coming here to the blog. 😉 It takes about 45 minutes to make and we love this best served over a bowl of creamy polenta, which can be made in the Instant Pot while you are cooking the chicken.
-You can also serve this with mashed potatoes or mashed cauliflower or roasted spaghetti squash!
+You can also serve this with pasta, mashed potatoes or mashed cauliflower or roasted spaghetti squash!

 A very doable weeknight dinner, or special enough for Sunday Super.